Powerlearnproject/se-assignment-8-pitching-a-software-project-eststacee/README.md

 5. Unique Selling Proposition (USP):
    - Explain the concept of a Unique Selling Proposition (USP).
 How do you identify and articulate your software project's USP in your pitch?
-   -
-A USP is defined as what differentiates your product from competitors.
-It highlights the unique benefits and features that make your solution stand out.I can identify and articulate my software project's USP in my pitch by Identifying what makes my software unique, focusing on the benefits that are most valuable to my audience and communicating them clearly
+   - A unique selling proposition—or USP—is a statement of what makes your business stand out from the competition.
+(Kelwig.
+D, 2024).
+I can identify and articulate my software project's USP in my pitch by Identifying what makes my software unique, focusing on the benefits that are most valuable to my audience and communicating them clearly

 6. Technical Feasibility:
    - How do you address technical feasibility in your pitch?
 What details should you include to assure stakeholders of your project's technical viability?
-   - I can address technical feasibility in my pitch by Outlining the structure and components of the software, providing a timeline for development phases and identifying potential technical challenges and mitigation strategies.
+   - I can address technical feasibility in my pitch by outlining the structure and components of the software, providing a timeline for development phases and identifying potential technical challenges and mitigation strategies.

 7. Business Model:
    - Describe the components of a business model that should be presented in a software project pitch.
 How does a well-defined business model benefit your pitch?
    - Some of the components of a business model that should be presented in a software project pitch include Revenue streams that detail how the software will make money, cost structure that outlines the costs involved in developing and maintaining the software and key partnerships.
+(Kopp.C.M 2024)
 A well-defined business model benefits my pitch by explaining how my software will generate revenue and sustain growth.